microsoft/vscode-docs/docs/extensions/language-support.md

 ## Incrementally Format Code as the User Types

-Provide users with support for formatting text as the user types.
+Provide users with support for formatting text as they type.

-**Note**: The user setting `editor.formatOnType` controls whether source code gets formatted or not as the user types.
+**Note**: The user [setting](/docs/customization/userandworkspace.md) `editor.formatOnType` controls whether source code gets formatted or not as the user types.

 ![Document Formatting at Work](images/language-support/format-on-type.gif)